dynamsoft-docs/barcode-reader-docs/performance/speed.md

 **Recommendation**

 * Try not to use very high resolutions unless absolutely necessary.
-720P (1280 * 720) usually works fine.
+The default 720P (1280 * 720) usually works fine.
 * Set a scan region with DCE can significantly speed things up.
 * DCE and DBR run in parallel, so it's ok to enable more DCE features without affecting the overall speed.

 #### Scale down a monstrous image

 <!--scaleDownThreshold-->
 When locating barcodes, DBR scans the whole image, so the larger the size of the image, the more time it takes.
 However, a barcode usually keeps its shape and can be read correctly even when the image gets scaled down.
 Therefore, DBR shrinks very large images before reading them.
-The parameter [ScaleDownThreshold](https://www.dynamsoft.com/barcode-reader/parameters/reference/scale-down-threshold.html) can be used to determine the thredshold beyond which the scaling down happens.
+The parameter [ScaleDownThreshold](https://www.dynamsoft.com/barcode-reader/parameters/reference/scale-down-threshold.html) can be used to determine the threshold beyond which the scaling down happens.

 **Recommendation**